Chamb3r73/heck_exe/README.md

 UserCmd features unbind left mouse button.

 bSendPacket features don't work on a local server in Release build due to it using m_flNextCmdTime method.

+I forked this so i can make (probably bad) changes of my own to practise csgo cheat coding without affecting the main branch

 # Features
 ## Aim: